0b01010100/HangManGame/README.md

-# Demo

-This is Some description!
+This is a hangman Game, which coded in C++